kevin-cazal/draft-camp-dj/part1_basic_jukebox/detailed.md

 5. The callback changes `currentBackground`
 6. Next frame, `draw()` uses the new background

-**Real-world analogy**: Like changing TV channels:
-- You press a channel button (click button)
-- The TV switches to that channel (changes `currentBackground`)
-- The screen shows the new channel (draws new background)

 ### Step 2: Draw Background and Buttons